-Returning in the autumn with possible summer sessions if the situation allows, in person classes take place on Saturdays in central London with occasional additional weekend classes in Bristol and Stroud.
-Chris can also be booked to come to you and deliver workshops!
+I'm planning to return to offering stand-up courses in Soho, London on Monday nights from January 2021.
+When possible there will also be occasional classes taking place on Saturdays in central London with occasional additional weekend classes in Bristol and Stroud.
+I can also be booked to come to you and deliver bespoke workshops!
 Please enquire.

 Radio is a great medium for comedy and is one of the main ways into broadcast comedy generally.
-Explore a range of inspiring starting points for sketches including making use of radio’s ability to easily conjure up far flung and extreme locations, personification (or anthropomorphic) sketches where animals and things come to life and parody sketches where sound effects and music can conjure up things like the news or a big budget drama to be lampooned.
+Explore a range of inspiring starting points for sketches including making use of radio’s ability to easily conjure up far flung and extreme locations, personification (or anthropomorphic) sketches where animals and things come to life and parody sketches.

 By the end of the course, you’ll be set up to write and record your own sketches and also you’ll be in a stronger position to submit sketches to radio shows that invite submissions.
 There is also the opportunity to learn about recording and editing your own sketches for online release.

 Over five Saturdays create and perform a brand new five-minute stand up comedy act and perform in a special showcase gig, all at Stroud Brewery.
 In the experienced hands of Chris Head (comedy director, teacher and author of "A Director's Guide to the Art of Stand-up") you will be guided through developing your persona, creating material and delivering it so it works.
 All experience levels welcome.
 The course will meet you where you're at.
 Newer acts or beginners will grow in confidence and develop their first material.
 Acts with some experience will find out more about their persona and comic style, will add some tools to their toolkit and will develop new material.